 Puppet, like all configuration management systems, suffers from the possibility of being a single point of compromise, allowing arbitrary instructions to be run on all hosts accessing the Puppetmaster if a malicious manifest is crafted.
 Since the goal of Puppet more or less necessitates Puppet running as root on client systems, the amount of damage capable of being inflicted on client nodes is virtually limitless, and some optional extra precautions should be provided in order to limit the damage capable of being caused by a single rooted Puppetmaster.

 Signed manifests appear to be the easiest and most intuitive way to accomplish this.
 Like GPG-signed packages, they ensure that Puppet manifests have come from an authenticated source.
 By verifying the signature on manifests coming from the server, clients may verify that packages have been approved by the organization owning the Puppet server.

-#1 Updated by Jeff Goldschrafe almost 6 years ago
+#1 Updated by Jeff Goldschrafe about 8 years ago

 This is definitely a much more difficult problem to solve than static packages, because all of the responses from the Puppet server are obviously not going to be the same and can’t just be signed with the key on a different server.
 But something like this is what I’m thinking:

 - A public/private key pair is generated.
 The public keys are distributed to the Puppet clients.
 The private key is encrypted with a passphrase.

 - A secure mode is turned on for the Puppetmaster.
 In this mode, Puppetmaster does not automatically reload manifests.
 It must be restarted manually.
 When restarted, the Puppetmaster’s startup procedure prompts the user for a passphrase, like Apache when using encrypted certificates.
 This key is used to sign all communications between the Puppetmaster and clients.